 Telecommunications Inverters.
 Design and manufacture of DC to AC sine-wave inverters.
 Rugged equipment intended for use in remote areas for the support of mobile telecommunications installations.

 Manufacturing Strategy

 Consistent with its product flexibility strategy, we aim to maintain a high degree of flexibility in our manufacturing processes in order to respond to rapidly changing market conditions.
 With few exceptions, the competitive nature of the power supply industry has placed continual downward pressure on selling prices.
-In order to achieve low cost manufacturing with a labor-intensive product, manufacturers have the option of automating much of the labor out of their product, or producing their product in a low labor cost environment.
+In order to achieve low cost manufacturing with a labor-intensive product, manufactur ers have the option of automating much of the labor out of their product, or producing their product in a low labor cost environment.
 Given the high fixed costs of automation and the resistance this places on making major product changes, we believe that our flexible manufacturing strategy is best achieved through a highly variable cost of operation.
 In 1986, we established a wholly-owned subsidiary in Guadalajara, Mexico to assemble our products.
 This manufacturing facility performs materials management, sub-assembly, final assembly, and test functions for the majority of our power supply products.
-Currently, almost all of our manufacturing, including our value-added services, is done at a 16,000 square foot facility operated by our wholly-owned subsidiary.
-Poder Digital, S.A. de C.V., located in Guadalajara, Mexico.
+Currently, almost all of our manufacturing, including our value-added services, is done at a 16,000 square foot facility operated by our wholly-owned subsidiary, Poder Digital, S.A. de C.V., located in Guadalajara, Mexico.
 In addition, we have entered into an agreement with Fortron/Source Corp. to manufacture our products at a facility located in China on a turnkey basis.
 Purchases from Fortron/Source will be made pursuant to purchase orders and the agreement may be terminated upon 120 days notice.
-We are manufacturing approximately 20% of our product requirements through Fortron/Source and expect to increase these production levels due to cost advantages achieved through China allows us to produce power supplies with sufficient lead time at lower costs, while the Guadalajara facility will continue to manufacturing facility in Guadalajara facility will continue to manufacture power supplies with sufficient lead time at lower costs, while the Guadalajara facility will continue to manufacture power supplies that need a qu
+We are manufacturing approximately 20% of our product requirements through Fortron/Source and expect to increase these production levels due to cost advantages achieved through Chinese procurement.
+We believe that the facility in China complements our manufacturing facility in Guadalajara, Mexico since the facility in China allows us to produce power supplies with sufficient lead time at lower costs, while the Guadalajara facility will continue to manufacture power supplies that need a quick turnaround or modification.